The Housing Independence Through Employment Program

 - Part-time student with part or full-time employment;

 - Paid or unpaid volunteering or internships meeting full-time hours

 - Any combination of the above

 Click Here to download a HITE application

 Please complete and submit the HITE Application with all supporting documentation.
-Select applicants will be invited to meet with an HCS case manager to further evaluate appropriateness for HITE.
+Select applicants will be invited to speak with an HCS case manager to further evaluate appropriateness for HITE.
 There are a limited number of openings and the application period will be closed once the program is filled.
 HITE will not maintain a waiting list.